J-Turner-Dev/grindstone/README.md

 At this point I have added the project components to the sidebar.
 Also the ability to see the tasks in the 3 collated projects tabs and the tasks for the projects in the main content area.
 The ability to add and remove projects by creating or deleting projects to and from the database was also added.
 So far it is looking really solid!

 ![Preview](GrindStone-preview3.PNG?raw=true)

+Current Condition....

+At this point the to-do-list app is fully functional.
+It contains the ability to create projects, creat tasks for each project or general inbox tasks.
+Each task is sorted by project and date.
+The next step for this project is to add accessibitly for the components.
+And build the testing for each component to make use of the data-testid tags each html element contains.
+Further along the project I plan on adding more features, but for now it is a solid to do list app.